yuruki/disc-golf-testament/README.md

 Then came the power pocket, spin-and-throw and the realization that one can't do an X-step on a straight line (your feet need space!).
 You get the point.
 There are many, many solutions offered for the backhand problem, and you might end up with an overcomplicated mess for a throw.

+It's OK to focus on details and apply changes to your technique by performing drills.
+But, you also need to perform a sufficient number of non-cognitive executions, where you don't try to control anything, or you'll be stuck in "training mode" forever.

+Another trap is to rely on power.
+As unintuitive as it may sound, the perceived effort does not correlate well with the disc velocity.
+In my case it took a sports radar to make me a believer.

-What ever you do, don't try to fix your throw by throwing harder.
+So, whatever you do, don't try to fix your throw by throwing harder.
 That effort will be wasted.

 ## The Brace

 The brace is another term mentioned in multiple videos.
 It sounds important, and it is, but how do you actually brace?

-Simply put, stop your forward movement/weight-transfer with all your weight on the front foot without spilling over, and you're good.
+Simply put, stop your forward movement or weight transfer with all your weight on the front foot without spilling over, and you're good.

 ## The Steps

-Steps allow a more extreme weight transfer than what can be achieved while standing still.
+Taking steps allows for a more extreme weight transfer than what can be achieved while standing still.
 This weight transfer allows you to generate a "louder slap".
 How you take your steps and how many they are, doesn't matter too much.
 Feel free to experiment.

 Things to consider when experimenting with steps:
 1. It would be nice to fit all the steps on a decently sized teepad